Cryrivers/manta-style/documentation/QuickStart.md

 ms -c ./config.ts
 ```

-Manta Style will a mock server at port 3000 by default.
+Manta Style will start a mock server at port 3000 by default.
 The example would generate following output in the terminal:

 ```
 Manta Style launched at http://localhost:3000